 New light-signal systems have to be ordered by the Berlin Traffic Management whereas the impetus can be given by different parties.
-In addition to the Traffic Management itself possible locations can be proposed also by stakeholders, initiatives, schools, the borough offices and the Senate Department for the Environment, Transport and Climate Protection.
+In addition to the Traffic Management itself possible locations can be proposed also by stakeholders, initiatives, schools, the borough offices and the Senate Department for the Environment, Urban Mobility, Consumer Protection and Climate Action.
 The Traffic Management then consults the competent borough office about the possible locations – and if buses and trams are concerned – also the BVG.
 After the decision is made the new traffic light will be included in the construction programme by the Traffic Management – according to its priority and the availability of budgetary resources.

 The traffic control also is responsible for the operation of traffic lights.
 Particularly the green signal phases of traffic lights are continuously a matter for public discussions.
 Have you ever wondered why a small secondary road has such a long green signal phase although there are hardly any vehicles?
 Green signal phases for secondary roads which seem to be too long are often a side effect.
 The broader the major roads the longer the time that has to be allocated to pedestrians to cross the street.
 This has some benefit for the car drivers in the secondary roads as the traffic on the major road has to wait anyway.